gomorpheus/morpheus-cli-docs/CLI-Manual.md

 #### invoices refresh

 ```
-Usage: morpheus invoices refresh [--daily] [--costing] [--current] [-c CLOUD]
+Usage: morpheus invoices refresh [-c CLOUD]
-        --daily                      Refresh Daily Invoices
-        --costing                    Refresh Costing Data
-        --current                    Collect the most up to date costing data.
+    -c, --clouds CLOUD               Specify clouds to refresh costing for.
+        --all                        Refresh costing for all clouds.
+This can be used instead of --clouds
         --date DATE                  Date to collect costing for.
-By default the cost data is collected for the end of the previous period.
+By default the cost data is collected for the end of the previous job interval (hour or day).
-    -c, --cloud CLOUD                Specify cloud(s) to refresh costing for.
-        --all                        Refresh costing for all clouds.
     -Q, --query PARAMS               Query parameters.
 PARAMS format is 'foo=bar&category=web'
     -y, --yes                        Auto Confirm
     -O, --option OPTION              Option in the format -O field="value"